Negro National League (1933–1948): League play-offs

 On five occasions, the League held a postseason series to determine the pennant champion.

 1933 would have been the first to match the first and second half champions, but the Pittsburgh Crawfords were instead awarded the pennant over the first half champion Chicago American Giants.
 1936 had an array of games that may or may not have been formal postseason games.
 For example, the Washington Elite Giants won the first half after beating the Philadelphia Stars 7–5 in a one-game match on September 17.
 Pittsburgh (who had a better record overall) faced the Newark Eagles from September 12–15 and won 3–1–1 in either a second-half playoff or a regular series-turned-playoff.
-Washington and Pittsburgh played three games from September 21–27, but no box scores exist for the games (which Washington won two of three) in a series that was evidently abandoned.
+Washington and Pittsburgh played three games from September 21–27, but no box scores exist for the games (which Pittsburgh won two of three) in a series that was evidently abandoned.

 In one year (1939), the top four teams (Homestead Grays, Newark Eagles, Baltimore Elite Giants, Philadelphia Stars) were matched together in a best-of-five tournament.
 The Grays beat the Stars in five games while the Elite Giants beat the Eagles in four games to set up the Championship Series.
 The New York Cubans won the second half of the 1947 season but advanced to the Negro World Series over the Newark Eagles (first half champions).
 1948 ended prematurely after a controversial finish to a disputed tie game in the third game.